Ancient Greece Timeline > Archaic Age > Olympics

 When Was the First Set of Olympic Games?

-For more on the topic, see "origins" below.
+For more on the topic, see "origins" section and references below.

 When Did the Games Stop?

 The games lasted for about 10 centuries.
 In A.D.
 391 the Emperor Theodosius I ended the games.

 Earthquakes in 522 and 526 and natural disasters, Theodosius II, Slav invaders, Venetians, and Turks all contributed to destroy the monuments at the site.

 The Ancient Greeks held the Olympics every 4 years starting near the summer solstice.
 This 4-year period was known as an "Olympiad" and was used as a reference point for dating events throughout Greece.
 Greek poleis (city-states) had their own calendars, with different names for the months, so the Olympiad provided a measure of uniformity.
 Pausanias, travel writer of the second century A.D, writes about the impossible chronology of a victor in an early footrace by reference to the relevant Olympiads:

 [6.3.8] The statue of Oebotas was set up by the Achaeans by the command of the Delphic Apollo in the eightieth Olympiad [433 B.C.], but Oebotas won his victory in the footrace at the sixth Festival [749 B.C.].
 How, therefore, could Oebotas have taken part in the Greek victory at Plataea [479 B.C.]?

 Location of the Olympics: